TheIdealis/OptikWellen/README.md

 # Access via Docker

 You can start a jupyter - session in your browser without installing anything on your computer.
-Just follow this link:
+Just follow this link please:
 [https://mybinder.org/v2/gh/TheIdealis/OptikWellen/HEAD](https://mybinder.org/v2/gh/TheIdealis/OptikWellen/HEAD)
 It might take up to some minutes to load the page, if I updated the folders recently.